kaciechong/TuringTrust/MongoDB Queries/README.md

    - **Findings**:
      - NVMe drives exhibit a significantly higher average erasure rate of 107.10 gb/min than all of the other interface types, making them the fastest option by a large margin
      - Although SAS drives, with a rate of 10.73 gb/min, have the second-highest erasure rate, their performance is still significantly slower than NVMe drives.
 Their erasure rates are closer to those of the other interface types, which fall within a similar range: SAS/SSD = 7.67 gb/min, SPI = 7.34 gb/min, SATA = 6.25 gb/min,  USB/SSD = 5.68 gb/min, SATA/SSD = 5.18 gb/min, SATA/SSHD = 4.17 gb/min, EMMC = 4.01 gb/min,  IDE = 1.92 gb/min, USB = 0.34 gb/min
-   - **Recommendations**:
-     - Prioritize NVMe and SAS Drives: Focus on these high-throughput drives during peak operational times for faster turnaround.
-     - Infrastructure for High-Speed Interfaces: Invest in equipment specifically optimized for NVMe and SAS drives to fully utilize their higher erasure rates.
-     - Consider whether it’s cost-effective to continue handling extremely slow interfaces like IDE and USB

 ### 6. **Further Investigation of Previous Query**: `Distribution_of_rates.ipynb`
    - **Purpose**: By creating a box-and-whisker plot for each interface type, we can observe the variability between interface types and the difference in central tendency.